In this article, you’ll find answers to questions like:

-It’s easier to make time for your partner or spouse when no kids are around, but that becomes challenging when raising children together.
+It’s easier to make time for your partner or spouse without kids around, but that becomes challenging when raising children together, doesn't it?

 Different parenting styles also can complicate matters.
 Maintaining your relationship while caring for young children takes lots of work, but it’s highly important for your kids – and yourselves.

 Caring for younger children requires more physical work, such as bathing, feeding, playing, running after toddlers and comforting them when they cry.
-These demands can be especially taxing and could lead to resentment between parents.
+We understand these taxing demands can lead to resentment between parents.

 1. HOW CAN WE COMMUNICATE BETTER?

-Couples must be intent on keeping the lines of communication open between themselves, as well as the entire family, while juggling work, household tasks and raising elementary-age children, says certified family life educator and program leader Maisielin Ross of the Family & Consumer Sciences Palm Beach County Cooperative Extension, University of Florida's Institute of Food and Agricultural Sciences.
+Couples must be intent on keeping the lines of communication open between themselves, as well as the entire family, while juggling work, household tasks and raising elementary-age children, says Maisielin Ross, certified family life educator and former program leader of Smart Couples at the University of Florida's Palm Beach County Cooperative Extension.

 “Choose one or two activities that you both enjoy that you can do as a couple,” she says.
 Some couples might choose to include their children in such activities while others may not.
 “It’s important to communicate your needs and to be aware of those filters that affect the way we communicate, as well as how our partner and children respond.”